Cardiff Harbour Authority: Vessels

-Emergency Services
+Emergency services

 CHA works closely with a number of emergency services.
-South Wales Police regularly store a Ribcraft 9m RIB on-site, South Wales Fire and Rescue Service have a 5.3m rescue boat moored on the barrage and there is a Memorandum of understanding between CHA, Maritime and Coastguard Agency, HM Coastguard, RNLI, SW Fire and Rescue, the Welsh Ambulance Service and Bristow Helicopters Search and Rescue in regards to search and rescue operations within the bay.
+South Wales Police regularly store a Ribcraft 9m RIB on site, South Wales Fire and Rescue Service have a 5.3m rescue boat moored on the barrage, and there is a memorandum of understanding between CHA, Maritime and Coastguard Agency, HM Coastguard, RNLI, SW Fire and Rescue, the Welsh Ambulance Service and Bristow Helicopters Search and Rescue in regard to search and rescue operations within the bay.